-- Unexplained bruises, cuts or burns in an area of a child's body not usually associated with injury through play. - Repeated physical injuries or those with inconsistent explanations. - A child's physical appearance becoming unkempt. - A child discloses an issue of concern that may be an abusive act. - Another person discloses an issue of concern regarding a child that may be an abusive act. - The child is observed or reported to be acting in a sexualised manner. - A child has a fear or distrust of some/all adults. - A child has an excessive fear of "failure", or " making mistakes", - A child has difficulties in making friends or is prevented by others from socialising. - Weight and/or eating issues. - Signs of self-harm; unexplained cuts usually to the arm or leg.
+- Unexplained bruises, cuts or burns in an area of a child's body not usually associated with injury through play. - Repeated physical injuries or those with inconsistent explanations. - A child's physical appearance becoming unkempt. - A child discloses an issue of concern that may be an abusive act. - Another person discloses an issue of concern regarding a child that may be an abusive act. - The child is observed or reported to be acting in a sexualised manner. - The child is observed or reported to be acting in a way that is out of character. - A child has a fear or distrust of some/all adults. - A child has an excessive fear of "failure", or "making mistakes", - A child has difficulties in making friends or is prevented by others from socialising. - Weight and/or eating issues.

+• Signs of self-harm; unexplained cuts usually to the arm or leg.